purpleteam-labs/purpleteam/README.md

 **`testerFeedbackComms.medium`** Long Polling (`lp`) is supported in both `local` and `cloud` environments.
 Server Sent Events (`sse`) is only supported in the `local` environment due to AWS limitations.
 Both `lp` and `sse` are real-time.
 Both implementations have their pros and cons.

+Which ever option you choose, the same option must be applied to both the orchestrator and the purpleteam CLI.

 Using `sse` is one way communications after the initial subscription from the CLI to the orchestrator.
 Redis pub/sub is used between the testers and the orchestrator to publish tester feedback.
 If the CLI is stopped (not subscribed) at any point while the back-end is in a test run, events will be lost.

 Using `lp` is request-response communications.
 A request is made and only answered when there are tester feedback messages available, or the application specific (rather than AWS Api Gateway) time-out is exceeded.
 As soon as the CLI receives a set (one to many) of tester feedback messages, it makes another request to the orchestrator (if running in `local` env), or API (if running in `cloud` env).
 Redis pub/sub is used between the testers and the orchestrator to publish tester feedback.